TillCollapse/MusicShop/README.md

 # MusicShop
-Aplication created in other to know Spring Frameworok.
+Aplication created in order to know Spring Framework.
 Main capablities:
   - user registration
   - authentication and autorization by Spring Sec